Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 A Different Voice: Jennifer Ryan Fuller’s Collaboration

 While Ardor was largely shaped by Lum and Perry’s creative dynamic, two tracks introduced a new voice into the mix.
-Bay Area poet and vocalist Jennifer Ryan Fuller joined the duo in the studio, bringing her own lyrical sensibilities and improvisational vocal style to the album.
-Her contributions—Sunset Bell and Depression Glass—offered a fresh perspective, blending seamlessly into Ardor’s ethereal yet deeply emotional atmosphere.
+Bay Area poet and vocalist Jennifer Wilde (née Ryan Fuller) joined the duo in the studio, bringing her own lyrical sensibilities and improvisational vocal style to the album.

 Unlike Sunset Bell, which was built from looped, wordless improvisation, Depression Glass took a more structured approach.
-Fuller adapted her poem Dream of Love into lyrics, bringing an evocative and melancholic lyricism to the song’s sweeping arrangement.
+Wilde adapted her poem Dream of Love into lyrics, bringing an evocative and melancholic lyricism to the song’s sweeping arrangement.
 She later reflected on the experience on her blog:

 “I recorded this song with Ryan Lum and Suzanne Perry of the band Love Spirals Downwards in 1993 for their album Ardor.
 Suzanne and I created the vocals, and I adapted a poem I wrote for the lyrics.”